 I cannot imagine the daily loss I would feel if my mother or father had gone to war and didn’t return.
 I cannot imagine reliving the moment the government couldn’t tell me if my brother or sister was alive or dead.
 And I cannot imagine my emotions if that missing person was my son or my daughter.

-This, ladies and gentlemen, is what the families have to live with … day in and day out.
+This, ladies and gentlemen, is what our POW-MIA families live with … day in and day out.
 They want answers to questions where there may be none or are slow in coming.

 They are not asking unreasonable questions, nor do the families have different agendas.
 All they want to know is what happened to their loved one.
 That is not too much for them to ask, and that is not too much for our government to answer, or for other governments to help us answer.

 America performs humanitarian missions all around this world, yet the full accounting mission is the only humanitarian mission our government performs solely for the benefit of fellow Americans.